 Jodi Proznick Quartetjodiproznick.com

-Vancouver bassist and music educator Jodi Proznick is best known as a superbly swinging accompanist with multiple National Jazz Awards and a JUNO nomination to her credit.
-In 2017, she released a highly personal album that demonstrates her immense composing, songwriting and producing abilities.
-The genesis for “Sun Songs” (Cellar Live label) occurred a decade earlier when Jodi experienced two opposing life events: the birth of her son and a mother whose health was deteriorating with early onset dementia (Jodi’s mom died in January 2019).
+Vancouver bassist and music educator Jodi Proznick is best known as a superbly swinging accompanist with multiple National Jazz Awards and two JUNO nominations to her credit.
+One of those nominations was for “Sun Songs” (Cellar Live label), a highly personal 2017 album that demonstrates her immense composing, songwriting and producing abilities.
+The genesis for the project occurred a decade earlier when Jodi experienced two opposing life events: the birth of her son and a mother whose health was deteriorating with early-onset dementia (Jodi’s mom died in January 2019).

 “It’s really about the two of them,” Proznick explained to Clare Hennig of CBC News.
 “Just the polarity of that and the pulling and ripping apart of my heart with the incredible joy of watching my son emerge while my mother was in the fall of her life…I thought to myself, ‘If I were to pass away tomorrow, what would I want my son to know?’”

-“Sun Songs” draws on the prodigious talents of Proznick and the rest of her core West Coast band: husband Tilden Webb (piano), brother-in-law Jesse Cahill (drums) and lifelong friend Steve Kaldestad (tenor saxophone), as well as one guest performer and family friend Laila Biali, whose luminous vocals lift the pieces to unparalleled heights.
-Jodi’s greatest creative breakthrough on this project came with the recognition that even when anxiety and grief are at their deepest, “there is grace all the time and there is beauty all the time available to us.
+“Sun Songs” draws on the prodigious talents of Proznick and the rest of her core West Coast band: husband Tilden Webb (piano), brother-in-law Jesse Cahill (drums) and lifelong friend Steve Kaldestad (tenor saxophone), as well as guest performer and family friend Laila Biali, whose luminous vocals lift the pieces to unparalleled heights.
+Jodi’s greatest creative breakthrough on this recording came with the recognition that even when anxiety and grief are at their deepest, “there is grace all the time and there is beauty all the time available to us.
 We just have to stop and pay attention to it.”
-Inside each Sun Song, a radiant beauty echoes, and there’s a gateway to the many ways we can all light up the sky.
+Inside each Sun Song a radiant beauty echoes and there’s a gateway to the many ways we can light up the sky.

-One-half of Jodi Proznick’s May 23rd TD Sunfest concert will feature “Sun Songs” while the other half will cover a variety of material from Jodi & Laila’s other projects.
-The lineup for her London quartet will be announced nearer the date of the performance.
-Also, half of the proceeds from the sale of Jodi’s CDs at this concert will be donated to the Alzheimer Society of Canada.
+One-half of Jodi Proznick’s May 23rd performance will feature “Sun Songs” while the rest of the evening will spotlight a variety of material from Jodi & Laila’s other projects.
+The lineup for her London ensemble is Jodi (bass), Kelly Jefferson (tenor sax), Dave Laing (drums), Dave Restivo (piano) and Laila (vocals).
+Half of the proceeds from the sale of Jodi’s CDs at this TD Sunfest concert will be donated to the Alzheimer Society of Canada.

 Laila Biali would like to reintroduce herself.